imazeenabulele/Active_Directory_Deployment/README.md

 <br />

 <p>
-Now that DC-1 is a domain controller, in order to login into it, we have to specify the context to which we want to log into it as.
+Now that DC-1 is a domain controller, in order to login to it, we have to specify the context to which we want to log into it as.
-This means every user in the domain that needs to login into DC-1 would need to specify the domain name(context) and the user's name.
+This means every user in the domain that needs to login to DC-1 would need to specify the domain name(context) and the user's name.
 In this case "mydomain.com" is the domain and "labuser" is the user's name.
 See image below
 </p>

 <p>